sebanc/brunch/README.md

 ## Limited support for MBR/BIOS devices

-The mbr_support.tar.gz patch present in the this branch (master) allows booting Brunch on BIOS/MBR devices with a few limitations:
+The mbr_support.tar.gz patch present in the this branch (master) allows single booting Brunch on BIOS/MBR devices.
 - Brunch can only be installed from linux.
-- The dual boot method is not supported.

 Installation procedure:
 1) Verify that your device cpu/gpu is supported according to the "base hardware compatibility" requirements.